 Truth be known, I probably needed counseling after her class.
 I don’t think my parents would have allowed it.
 “Part of growing up, Hazel Lee,” “Get over it,” my parents would say, “you can do better than that.”
 They never saw all the pin holes in my fingers caused from recutting my pattern so the fabric was even.

 I am putting these old patterns away for someone else who might want them.
-My parents always thought she was the nicest.
+My parents thought she was the nicest.
 So not true.
 I do think she permanently scarred me for life.
 Why?
 Because here I sit telling you.
 I’ll move on from this subject.
 She really didn’t.
 At the time, it seemed worse.
 Isn’t this true of all things in life that pull us down?
 At first, we feel we can’t survive.
 In Christ we can.

 One other cutie I must share.
 One of my dear friends was telling me about her granddaughter, now away at college.
 Recently, her home economics teacher instructed her to pick up fabric for a class project.
 She was going to sew a tote bag.